davidgiven/cowgol/README.md

 license](https://github.com/davidgiven/cowgol/blob/master/COPYING).
 Simplified
 summary: do what you like with it, just don't claim you wrote it.

-`tools/tubeemu` contains a hacked copy of the lib6502 library, which is © 2005
+The exceptions are the contents of the `third_party` directory, which were written by other people and are not covered by this license.

-Ian Plumarta.
-See `tools/tubeemu/COPYING.lib6502` for the full text.
+`third_party/lib6502` contains a hacked copy of the lib6502 library, which is © 2005 Ian Plumarta and is available under the terms of the MIT license.
+See `third_party/lib6502/COPYING.lib6502` for the full text.

 `third_party/zmac` contains a copy of the venerable zmac 8080 and Z80 assembler.
 It's in the public domain.